ryanczm/Analytic-Musings/notes/fa/fa.md

     * Key Idea - The idea that certain statistics from matches must be adjusted for to take into account the strength delta between teams.
     * Example - XG/XGa, player ratings against a weak team vs a strong team

+### Target

+* Poissons.. or something.

+### Bet Sizing

+* How to size bets and spread capital out?
+Concentrate on a few games or spread?
+How to weigh in depth and cross section?
+If signal is weak, you spread bets.

 ## Player Assessment with Stats

 How do we optimally make use of statistics to scout players?
 Say, examine successful players per position - take a look at their stats, extrapolate to scout new players.
 Like factors driving returns.